Dismiss Modal

 Choose a preferred language

 For simple snoring or mild to moderate sleep apnea, a special mouthpiece may help.
-Your healthcare provider will diagnose your breathing problem and write a prescription for the mouthpiece.
+Your doctor will diagnose your breathing problem.
+Then you'll get a prescription for the mouthpiece.
 Mouthpieces are also called oral appliances.
-You will then be referred to a dentist qualified to make an oral appliance just for you.
+You'll be referred to a dentist who can make a mouthpiece just for you.
 A follow-up sleep study checks how well the device is working for you.
-The dentist will then provide ongoing care to make certain your mouthpiece fits correctly and remains comfortable.
+The dentist will then provide ongoing care.
+They'll make sure your mouthpiece fits well and stays comfortable.
 Many different mouthpieces are available, so follow directions for your specific device.

 Side view of head with arrow showing path of air through nasal passages into trachea.
-Arrows show oral appliance moving lower jaw forward.
+Arrows show mouthpiece moving lower jaw forward.

 Moving the jaw forward

 Most mouthpieces move the jaw and tongue forward.
 That keeps the tongue from blocking the airway.
 Mouthpieces can work well.
 But they are not for everyone.
-Work with your healthcare provider to get a mouthpiece that fits just right for you.
-Oral appliances are usually custom made for you by a dental professional.
-Avoid using over-the-counter mouthpieces.
+Work with your doctor and dentist to get a mouthpiece that fits you just right.
+Stay away from using over-the-counter mouthpieces.
 They often don't work.

 Tips

-• It will take some time to get used to wearing a mouthpiece.
+• It will take a while to get used to wearing a mouthpiece.
 At first it may feel uncomfortable.
-Or make your mouth water.
-If these problems last, tell your healthcare provider.
+It may make your mouth water.
+Tell your doctor if these problems last.

-• Expect several rounds of adjustments to get the mouthpiece to fit and work just right for you.
+• Expect several rounds of adjustments to get the mouthpiece to fit and work just right.

 • Mouthpieces don’t cure the problems that cause snoring or sleep apnea.
-So, you need to use your mouthpiece all night, every night.
+You'll need to use your mouthpiece all night, every night.

-• Follow your healthcare provider’s directions for keeping the mouthpiece clean.
+• Follow your doctor’s directions for keeping the mouthpiece clean.

 • Store your mouthpiece in its case when you're not wearing it.